 A noble function

-In general, this "people's compass" helps groups of people to be together where there are no phones or connectivity, revealing the distance and direction of each person in the Lynq "network", almost like a map. connectomics.
+Overall, this “people compass” helps groups of people stay together where there are no phones or connectivity, revealing the distance and direction of each person in the Lynq “network,” almost like a map connectomics.

-"We believe this peer-to-peer networking technology is critical to deliver robust, long-range and secure communications in a world where infrastructure may be difficult or unavailable," he observed John Frankel, who is on the Lynq Board of Directors.
+“We believe this peer-to-peer networking technology is critical to providing robust, long-range, and secure communications in a world where infrastructure may be difficult or unavailable,” he observed John Frankel, who is on the Lynq Board of Directors.

-Other similar tracking devices already exist, but typically they are short-range or require pairing with a smartphone, such as gotelé.
-The Lynqs are fully self-sufficient and cover a range of several kilometers - they can also be used continuously for 24 hours on a single charge or up to three days "mixed use," according to the company.
+Other similar tracking devices already exist, but they are typically short-range or require pairing with a smartphone, such as gotelé.
+The Lynqs are totally self-sufficient and cover a range of several kilometers: they can also be used continuously for 24 hours on a single charge or up to three days "with mixed use", according to the company.

-While there is no limit in terms of how many Lynq devices can be connected to a single network, it is worth pointing out here that they do not function as a mesh network: multiple Lynq cannot be connected to extend the range by tens or hundreds of kilometers.
+While there is no limit in terms of how many Lynq devices can be connected to a single network, it is worth pointing out here that they do not function as a mesh network: you cannot connect multiple Lynqs to extend the range tens or hundreds of kilometers.

 It is also necessary to previously pair each tracker to a specific network.
 This means that if there are other people outside the network using Lynq nearby, they will not be visible.
 Yes, privacy is a right.